Samuel-eng404/SafeLink./README.md

 # SafeLink – ESP32-Based Proximity Bracelet System

-SafeLink is a graduation project developed to establish a **wireless proximity link** between parents and their children using the **D1 Mini ESP32**.
-The system ensures real-time monitoring, directional guidance, and safety alerts through a wearable device, helping prevent child abduction or unexpected separation.
+**SafeLink** is a smart wearable system designed to enhance the safety of children and elderly individuals.
+It establishes a wireless proximity link between two ESP32-based bracelets—one worn by a parent or caregiver, and the other by a child or dependent.
+The system provides real-time distance estimation, directional guidance, and alert feedback to help prevent separation in crowded or hazardous environments.

-## 🛠️ Project Overview

-- **Platform:** ESP32 (D1 Mini)
-- **Parent Bracelet Features:**
-  - Wi-Fi communication (AP + STA modes)
-  - Real-time distance estimation using RSSI
-  - Compass-based directional arrow pointing toward the child
-  - TFT display (showing time, battery, distance, status, and icons)
-  - Buzzer and vibration motor for alerts
-  - Reed switch for tamper detection
-- **Child Bracelet Features (separate repo or code):**
-  - Sends RSSI + battery + tamper status to the parent bracelet
-  - Detects SOS button press
-  - Secured with a reed switch

 ## 💡 Key Features